Peng-Protocol/Dexhune-SS/ShockSpace/Documentation/ShockSpace.md

 # SSIsolatedDriver Contract Documentation

 ## Overview
-The `SSIsolatedDriver` contract, implemented in Solidity (^0.8.2), manages trading positions for long and short strategies, inheriting functionality through `SSDExecutionPartial` to `SSDPositionPartial` to `SSDUtilityPartial`.
+The `SSIsolatedDriver` contract, implemented in Solidity (^0.8.2), manages trading positions for long and short isolated margin strategies, inheriting functionality through `SSDExecutionPartial` to `SSDPositionPartial` to `SSDUtilityPartial`.
 It integrates with external interfaces (`ISSListing`, `ISSLiquidityTemplate`, `ISSAgent`) and uses `IERC20` for token operations, `ReentrancyGuard` for reentrancy protection, and `Ownable` for administrative control.
 The contract supports position creation, closure, cancellation, margin adjustments, stop-loss/take-profit updates, and mux operations for external contract interactions.
 It handles market-based execution by using the current price when minimum and maximum entry prices are zeroed.
 State variables are hidden, accessed via view functions, and decimal precision is maintained across tokens.

 **Inheritance Tree:** `SSIsolatedDriver` → `SSDExecutionPartial` → `SSDPositionPartial` → `SSDUtilityPartial`